Singh2je/livecovidtracker/README.md

-Practiced fetching API data using React UseEffect, and UseState
+This application fetches live data from an api and populates it using ReactJS

 You need: